beukueb/genairics/README.md

      workon genairics #only when working in virtualenv pip3 install genairics

+Start up console with `genairics console` and execute the following line:

+    InstallDependencies()

 ### Get your BASESPACE_API_TOKEN accessToken

 Folow the steps 1-5 from this link: